 - Official transcripts from all colleges and universities attended

-- Personal letter of introductionThe personal letter is your opportunity to describe your background, interests and aspirations.
+- Statement of intentThe personal letter is your opportunity to describe your background, interests and aspirations.
 Describe your reasons for pursuing graduate study and why the MAIS program at Marylhurst University interests you.

 - Writing sampleYour writing sample should demonstrate your current scholarly ability, preferably related to the area(s) of study you wish to pursue.
 It will be assessed on these criteria: